vitelabs/vite-wiki/docs/dex/README.md

   User can request invitation codes to invite friends to join the ViteX platform.
 The invitees will enjoy a **10%** discount on trading fees on the ViteX platform while the inviter will receive a "commission" of **5%** on all transaction fees generated by the invitees.
 This means that 5% of their invitees trading fees will get counted towards the inviter's total trading fees.

   * **How to participate**:
-    - Apply for a referral code using this form: [https://forms.gle/D71gwnVVXdEBWfKi8](https://forms.gle/24FoWgWUhwqF2Bcf8)
+    - Apply for a referral code at [Vite Web Wallet](https://x.vite.net)
     - If you are approved, you will get a referral code that you can send to your friends

   * **How to generate a referral code**: